 In one to two weeks, as the hair begins to fall out, the results from treatment can be seen.
-Hair grows in three phases, and the laser treatment works during active growth cycle.
+Hair grows in three phases, and the laser treatment works during the active growth cycle.
 Due to the fact that the laser treatment will only address hair in the active growth cycle, multiple treatments, performed four weeks apart, will be required for the best results.
 After each procedure, patients can expect to see between a 10 to 25 percent reduction in hair growth.

 Risks from Laser Hair Removal

-When performed by experienced, reputable provider, laser hair removal is exceptionally safe.
-However, there is always the small chance for a complication to occur.
+When performed by an experienced, reputable provider, laser hair removal is exceptionally safe.
+However, there is always a small chance for a complication to occur.
 These can include bruising, infection, folliculitis, blisters, hyperpigmentation (dark spots), and scarring.
 The experts at Dr. Davidson’s office provide patients with amazing laser hair removal results in Boston, along with a small chance for complications.